joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Autosave changes if idle for 5 minutes.
 Turn on and off from settings.
   Busy indicator on Image Plaque and Dual Profile
   Turn mm lines on floor grid on and off
+  InsertPart() function to Limpet.

 Fixed
-  Renaming the current file, switching projects, then reopening project via the recent projects menu might lead to the last edited file not actually opening automatically RailWheel editor was mis-remembering the main radius setting.
+  Renaming the current file, switching projects, then reopening project via the recent projects menu might lead to the last edited file not actually opening automatically

+  RailWheel editor was mis-remembering the main radius setting.

   Improved memory recovery after running script

+  Prevent symbol corruption in the interpreter when script is re-run repeatedly

+  ImagePlaque handled pixels with RGB < 128 and > 128 but
+  ignored any that are exactly 128.
+Fixed

+  Prevent double undo checkpoint when rotating via keyboard shortcuts.

 Changed
+	Removed scrollviewer control from default view as it was causing issues on the script sub view

 	Changed the header on the project explorer from "Solution" to "Project" as this makes more sense for most users.